Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Related Work

-\emph{Sampling-based and optimization-based motion planning algorithms for robots with uncertain dynamics.} These algorithms necessitate the generation of paths/trajectories that conform to dynamic feasibility, collision avoidance, and uncertain dynamics.
-Lars et al. proposed a chance-constrained path planning method\cite{blackmore2011chance}, which employs a probabilistic representation of uncertainty, thereby constraining the probability of collisions or deviations from specified regions within threshold limits.
-Several studies have integrated chance constraints with sampling-based Rapidly-exploring Random Trees (CC-RRT) methods, presenting efficient path planning capability in densely cluttered obstacle environments\cite{luders2010chance}.
-Gaussian processes (GPs) were employed for determining dynamically feasible paths and CC-RRT for establishing probabilistically feasible paths \cite{aoude2013probabilistically}.
-In \cite{lindemann2021robust}, Kalman filtering was utilized for state estimation and risk-aware safety constraints arising from estimation errors were introduced into stochastic optimal control problems.
-However, these approaches fail to guarantee optimality due to the lack of consideration of the robot's motion dynamics constraints.
-Utilizing model predictive control (MPC) to address motion planning under robot dynamic uncertainties typically involves objective functions incorporating Conditional Value-at-Risk (CVaR) measures\cite{dixit2021risk,dixit2023risk}.
-In summary, under unknown system dynamics, it is still challenging to efficiently realize safe and non-conservative control.
+\emph{Sampling-based and optimization-based motion planning algorithms for robots with uncertain dynamics.} Several studies have integrated chance constraints with sampling-based Rapidly-exploring Random Trees (CC-RRT) methods, presenting efficient path planning capability in densely cluttered obstacle environments \cite{luders2010chance,aoude2013probabilistically}.
+Gaussian processes (GPs) were employed for determining dynamically feasible paths and CC-RRT for establishing probabilistically feasible paths\cite{aoude2013probabilistically}.
+These approaches fail to guarantee optimality due to the lack of consideration of the robot’s motion dynamics.

-\emph{MBRL for motion planning of robots with uncertain dynamics.} Some offline MBRL approaches complete complex tasks by using enormous training samples.
-Diehl et. al. tried to jointly solve multi-level problems of automated driving\cite{10015868} in a simulator using offline collected real-world datasets.
-In \cite{9982107}, the new AEMCARL framework enables collision-free robot navigation in complex scenarios through adaptive modeling and learning.
-Besides these tasks, relevant efforts focus on specific tracking-avoiding tasks.
-In \cite{10271561}, our previous work devised an efficient online batch-mode RL approach to realize motion planning of uncertain vehicle dynamics.
-Zhang et al. \cite{9756946} proposed receding-horizon RL with NN-based model compensation for realizing motion planning of intelligent vehicles.
-In this work, we focus on robot motion-planning tasks and design a new framework that further considers the unknown dynamics in obstacle-dense environments for realizing kinodynamic motion planning and control.